diegodemiranda/exoplanet_detection_system/README.md

 # the backend root route (GET /) serves frontend/dist/index.html when present
 ```

-Run with Docker Compose (full stack)
+## Run with Docker Compose (full stack)

-The repository ships a `docker-compose.yml` that assembles the API, Redis, Prometheus, Grafana, Nginx and worker services.
-It is the easiest way to launch the whole stack locally (including observability).
+The repository includes `docker-compose.yml` that assembles API, Redis, Prometheus, Grafana, Nginx and worker services.
+This is the easiest way to launch the full stack locally (including observability).

 ```bash
 # optionally create dev TLS certs used by nginx